DamnWidget/anaconda/README.md

 Anaconda linting
 ----------------

-Anaconda linting is mainly based/inspired/ported from SublimeLinter because that I add the SublimeLinter LICENSE file in the repo.
+Anaconda linting is mainly based/inspired/ported from SublimeLinter because that we add the SublimeLinter LICENSE file in the repo.
+Although anaconda linter is inspired in SublimeLinter, our linting is much faster for serveral reasons:

+1. Anaconda does not use a delayed queue to perform the lintin work, instead of that we fire a single call to the linter methods `n` seconds after the last key was pressend by the user while typing.
+Those `n` seconds can be configured by the user.
+2. Anaconda is totally asynchronous so we should never block the gui, because that, our linting is smooth and flawless.

 #### Disabling the linter